wtclarke/fsl_mrs/docs/user_docs/nifti_mrs.rst

 .. note::

-    PPM axis and indices with no shift mean the values are zero-centred, whereas with shift mean the values are centred around the chemical shift value.
+    PPM axis and indices with no shift mean the values are zero-centred, whereas with shift mean the values are centred around the chemical shift reference value.

 .. _mrs-section: